SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/customization.html.md

 * you have uploaded a valid SSL certificate for your custom domain,
 * the common name (domain name) is not used by any other tenant,
 * the certificate is currently valid (validFrom in the past and validTo in the future),
 * you have added a CNAME entry to your DNS server.
 Make sure to remove all A entries for the wildcard domain.
-If your DNS service does not provide CNAME entries for wildcard certificates, please contact our support.
+If your DNS service does not provide CNAME entries for wildcard certificates, please contact our Sales team at sales@cumulocity.com.

 After successful activation you will be redirected to your enterprise tenant at the new domain.
 You will also receive an email with information about the activation.